-As an experienced mentor for the GRE, I have heard students constantly complain every year about how confusing the GRE scoring is.
-This is because the GRE test is a section-adaptive test and its algorithm is not simple to understand.
-If you are on route to giving the GRE, it is important to understand how the test is actually scored.
+The shorter GRE test is section-adaptive, and its scoring algorithm is difficult to understand.
+If you are en route to taking the new GRE, it is important to understand how the test is actually scored.
 We will dive into all the different elements of the GRE scoring process.

-In the GRE test, you will be scored in three different ways:
+In the shorter GRE test, you will be scored in three different ways:

 - Analytical Writing: the scale of 0-6, with half-point increments.

-GRE analyzes your Maths (Quantitative), English (Verbal), and Writing Skills..
+GRE analyzes your Maths (Quantitative), English (Verbal), and Writing Skills.
 Verbal and Quantitative sections constitute the total GRE Score of 340.
-You will also receive a separate score for Analytical Writing, and does not count in the overall GRE score of 340.
+You will also receive a separate score for Analytical Writing which does not count in the overall GRE score of 340.

-There are two Quantitative (Quant) sections and two Verbal sections in a GRE that are graded.
-Each section has 20 questions, making a total of 40 Quant and 40 verbal questions.
+Two Quantitative (Quant) and Verbal sections in a GRE are graded.
+Section 1 has 12 questions, whereas section 2 has 15 questions, totaling 27 Quant and 27 verbal questions.

-Many students assume that the score difference between 130 and 170 is 40 points and since there are 40 questions for each Quant and Verbal, that would mean that each question is worth 1 point.
-This is actually not correct; let us understand the right way the GRE is scored.
+Students assume that the score difference between 130 and 170 is 40 points, and since there are 27 questions for each Quant and Verbal, that would mean that each question is worth 1.48 points.
+This is incorrect; let us understand how the GRE is scored correctly.

 Questions Difficulty Level

 GRE is a standardized exam.
-Despite there being 80 questions graded on the GRE test- 40 verbal and 40 quant- each individual question has its own difficulty level.
+Despite 54 questions graded on the GRE test- 27 verbal and 27 quant- each question has its own difficulty level.

-The difficulty levels for individual questions are rated between level 1 to 5;
+The difficulty levels for individual questions are rated between levels 1 to 5;

 The difficulty level of questions varies ascendingly.